For WAO Member Societies

 Join Us!
 Lanny Rossenwasser, President of the World Allergy Organization (WAO), and Professor Motohiro Ebisawa, Chair of the WAO Communications Council, warmly welcome WAO Member Societies to World Allergy Week 2016 (4-10 April).

-This year’s theme is “Airway Allergies - The Human and Economic Burden,” and there are many ways Member Societies can participate to help highlight airway allergies, provide information about increasing prevalence, and explain the need for enhanced education and patient care services that will help improve safety and quality of life for those who suffer from airway allergies.
+This year’s theme is Pollen Allergies - Adapting to a Changing Climate.
+There are many ways Member Societies can participate to help highlight pollen allergies and climate change, provide information about increasing prevalence, and explain the need for education and patient care services that will help improve safety and quality of life for those who suffer from pollen allergies.

 WAO has again provided resources for its Member Societies to use for local activities.
 Learn more by following the links listed below.